-The cabinet has one dedicated processor slot and five universal slots.
-The MP20S card is the main processor that fits into dedicated slot 0 of the system cabinet.
-There are 5 universal card slots to configure the OfficeServ 7200-S as required.
-See figure 1-3.
+Each cabinet has one dedicated processor slot and five universal slots.
+The MP20 card is the main processor that fits into dedicated slot 0 of the main cabinet.
+The LCP card is the local processor that fits into the dedicated slot 0 of the expansion cabinet.
+There is only one cabinet type.
+The presence of an MP20 or LCP determines whether it is a main cabinet or an expansion cabinet.
+In total there can be 10 universal card slots to configure the OfficeServ 7200 as required.
+See figure 1-4

-When configuring a system to meet your requirements, select the appropriate number of interface cards listed in Part 2 of this book to support the various types of trunks, stations, data needs, and miscellaneous functions.
+When configuring a system to meet your requirements, select the appropriate number of interface cards listed in Part 2 of this book to support the various types of trunks, stations, data needs, voice mail and miscellaneous functions.
 Your authorized Samsung Installation and Service Company has special knowledge and training to do this.

-The decision to install the Samsung data modules in the OfficeServ 7200-S system or use third party external data equipment will impact the maximum system capacity.
-Using internal data modules will decrease total system capacity of stations and trunks as they utilize the same 5 universal cards slots.
+The decision to install the Samsung data modules in the OfficeServ 7200 system or use third party external data equipment will impact the maximum system capacity.
+Using internal data modules will decrease total system capacity of stations and trunks as they utilize the same 10 universal cards slots.